Skip to main content

 Value Analysis

-At $5.81 per filter with a 40-gallon capacity, PUR costs approximately $0.15 per gallon — nearly identical to Brita Standard ($0.11-0.15/gallon).
-But PUR's NSF 53 lead certification makes it functionally closer to the Brita Elite ($0.12/gallon at 120 gallons per filter) in terms of what it actually removes.
+With a 40-gallon capacity per filter, PUR's per-gallon cost lands in nearly the same range as Brita Standard.
+But PUR's NSF 53 lead certification makes it functionally closer to the Brita Elite in terms of what it actually removes — at a significantly lower per-filter price.
 This makes PUR arguably the best value in the pitcher filter market for lead-concerned households, delivering lead reduction at a Standard-tier price point.

 The 4-pack provides 8 months of filtration at typical usage rates, which is a convenient purchase cadence — order twice a year and you are covered.
 The main drawback is ecosystem lock-in: you need a PUR pitcher, and switching away means abandoning that hardware investment.
 For new pitcher buyers, PUR is worth serious consideration over Brita Standard.
 For existing Brita owners, the switching cost (new pitcher) may tilt the math toward upgrading to Brita Elite instead.